carpentries-incubator/genome-mining/_episodes/02-antismash.md

 {: .challenge}

-> ## Exercise 3: Run antiSMASH over _thermpohilus_
+> ## Exercise 3: Run antiSMASH over _thermophilus_
-> Let's imagine you want to run antismash only on the _S. thermophilus_ annotated genomes.
+> With the following information, generate the script to run antiSMASH only on the _S. thermophilus_ annotated genomes.
 >
 > ~~~
 >  done